vpvnguyen/tailwindcss-reference/README.md

 yarn exec tailwindcss init
 ```

-In `tailwind.config.js`, configure the `purge` option with the paths to all of your components so Tailwind can tree-shake unused styls in prod builds
+In `tailwind.config.js`, configure the `purge` option with the paths to all of your components so Tailwind can tree-shake unused styls in prod builds.
+This will reduce significant bloat from the project

 ```diff
 // tailwind.config.js